JordanMartinez/purescript-jordans-reference/00-Getting-Started/01-Why-Learn-PureScript.md

 ### Immutable Persistent Data Structures by Default

 TODO, but the general idea is:
+- Immutable data structures are the default and always work as such (unlike some other languages)
+- Mutable data structures are opt-in
 - Such data structures are easier to use and reason about because they don't change

 ### Multiple Backends with Easy Foreign Function Interface